-Between January and March 2024, a total number of 31 different CWD individuals were identified altogether for 55 times.
+Between January and March 2025, a total number of 36 different CWD individuals were identified altogether for a total of 61 times.
 Re-sighting information of CWD individuals provides an initial idea of their range use and apparent connection between different areas of Lantau waters.
-Amongst these 31 different CWD individuals, 16 animals (i.e., SLMM003, SLMM007, SLMM014, SLMM037, SLMM052, WLMM001, WLMM007, WLMM029, WLMM056, WLMM068, WLMM079, WLMM114, WLMM147, WLMM159, WLMM162 and WLMM192) were sighted for more than once.
+Amongst these 36 different CWD individuals, 13 animals (i.e., NLMM023, SLMM003, SLMM007, SLMM014, SLMM023, SLMM031, SLMM073, WLMM043, WLMM056, WLMM079, WLMM080, WLMM114 and WLMM147) were sighted for more than once.
+The most frequently re-sighted individual of this quarter is WLMM056 which has been re-sighted 5 times followed by SLMM003 and SLMM023 both being re-sighted for 4 times.

-Three individuals including SLMM003, WLMM056 and WLMM114 were re-sighted in different survey areas during this reporting period.
-The most frequently re-sighted individuals in this reporting quarter were SLMM003 which was successfully identified for five times.
-The numbers of CWD individuals re-sighted more than once was higher than that of the last report reporting period from October to December 2023 while the number of identified individuals showed crossarea movement is in opposite trend (i.e. 12 and 5 CWD individuals respectively).
+Four individuals namely SLMM014, WLMM056, WLMM079 and WLMM114 were re-sighted in different survey areas during this reporting period.
+The numbers of CWD individuals re-sighted more than once was higher than that of the last report reporting period from October to December 2024 and the number of identified individuals showed cross-area movement is showing the same trend (i.e. Four CWD individuals in current reporting period versus only one in last reporting period).

 A summary of photo identification works is presented in Table 2.10.
-Representative photos of the 31 identified individuals and figures depicting the sighting locations of the aforementioned 3 individuals re-sighted in different survey areas in this reporting period are presented in Appendix С.
+Representative photos of the 36 identified individuals and figures depicting the sighting locations of the aforementioned four individuals re-sighted in different survey areas in this reporting period are presented in Appendix C.